wolfSSL/wolfssljni/README.md

-An example Android Studio application is included in this package, to show users how they could include the wolfSSL native and wolfSSL JNI/JSSE sources in an Androi Studio application.
+An example Android Studio application is included in this package, to show users how they could include the wolfSSL native and wolfSSL JNI/JSSE sources in an Android Studio application.
 For more details, see the Android Studio project and README.md located in the [./IDE/Android](./IDE/Android) directory.

 Using wolfJSSE at the application level will allow developers to register wolfJSSE as a Security provider at the application scope.
-The application can they use the Java Security API for SSL/TLS operations which will then use the underlying wolfJSSE provider (and subsequently native wolfSSL).
+The application can use the Java Security API for SSL/TLS operations which will then use the underlying wolfJSSE provider (and subsequently native wolfSSL).

-Applications can add the wolfJSSE provider using:
+Applications can register the wolfJSSE provider using:

 ```
 import com.wolfssl.provider.jsse.WolfSSLProvider;